The 5 Ws of Low-Interest Personal Loans

 What is a Low-Interest Personal Loan?

 Personal loan: Lenders offer a personal loan to individuals (as opposed to businesses, corporations or other legal entities) as either a secured personal loan or an unsecured personal loan.
-The loan can be either an installment loan paid monthly over a specific period of time or a revolving line of credit.
+The loan can be either an installment loan paid monthly over a specific period or a revolving line of credit.
 Charging purchases and paying bills on your credit card and then carrying over the balance is a common form of a personal loan.

 Why Take a Personal Loan?

 I recommend that you create a budget, a rainy day fund, and save money in an investment and retirement account.
 In the long run, proper planning saves you lots of money.
 However, even if you plan, there are many reasons to take out a personal loan, including emergency expenses (medical expenses, auto repair, significant one-off expenditures (a wedding, purchase of furniture or appliances), or education expenses.
 If you have a good reason to take out a personal loan, weigh your options carefully.
 Here are some questions to answer before looking for a low-interest personal loan:

 - Do you own a home with equity?
 If so, maybe a cash-out mortgage loan or a HELOC (home equity loan or line of credit) is a cheaper option.

 - Can you cut back expenses and save money?
 If so, instead of buying on credit, or taking out a loan, maybe you can save the money in advance, and then make the purchase.